pearcej/cppds/_sources/AlgorithmAnalysis/Lists.rst

 beginning of the vector will continue to increase as the vector grows.

-:ref:`Listing 4 <lst_popmeas>` shows one attempt to measure the difference between the two uses of pop.
-As you can see from this first example, popping from the end takes 0.0003 milliseconds, whereas popping from the beginning takes 4.82 milliseconds.
-For a vector of two million elements this is a factor of 16,000.
+:ref:`Listing 4 <lst_popmeas>` shows one attempt to measure the difference between the pop_back() and erase().
+As you can see from this first example, popping from the end takes 0.000023 milliseconds, whereas popping from the beginning takes 0.473672 milliseconds.

 There are a couple of things to notice about :ref:`Listing 4 <lst_popmeas>`.
-The first is the statement ``from __main__ import x``.
-Although we did not define a function we do want to be able to use the vector object x in our test.
-This approach allows us to time just the single ``pop`` statement and get the most accurate measure of the time for that single operation.
+This approach allows us to time just the single ``pop_back()`` statement and get the most accurate measure of the time for that single operation.
 Because the timer repeats 1000 times it is also important to point out that the vector is decreasing in size by 1 each time through the loop.
 But